ariakh55/date-api/README.md

 An API for Persian Calendar events and holidays.

-This is a young project to answer the need of laking a complete API for persian calendar events and holidays.
+This is a young project to answer the need of lacking a complete API for persian calendar events and holidays.

 There are some similar works, but they all have problems and are not open-source so I can not help improve them.